Critical thinking [en, wiki] is appreciated as a quality, most looked for in the educational process.

 Alternative use of critical thinking in cooperative thinking: designing a team of experts; designing self-sustaining communities; creating mechanisms of win-win-win (everybody wins, even those not explicitly involved); designing new frames of references; developing new technology generations; designing operating systems (and I am not referring to Windows vs. Open Source); communicates effectively with others in figuring out solutions to complex problems.

-4. The transformational leaders.
+4. The transformational leaders

-Good use of critical thinking: lateral thinking; inter-disciplinary expertizes; re-establishing order at markets level; re-designing general standards; inspires the best use of natural resources; argues for the purpose-driven mission of the groups/teams/organizations; inspires others to develop their potential as leaders; reflective thinking; inspiring self-efficacy to others; subtly influencing group decision making; project framework designing; inspiring experts; (sometimes) changing modal operator; inspires the willing to serve the entire system.
+Good use of critical thinking: lateral thinking; inter-disciplinary expertizes; re-establishing order at markets level; re-designing general standards; inspires the best use of natural resources; argues for the purpose-driven mission of the groups/teams/organizations; inspires others to develop their potential as leaders; reflective thinking; inspiring self-efficacy to others; subtly influencing group decision making; project framework designing; inspiring experts; (sometimes) changing modal operator; inspires the willingness to serve the entire system.

 Bad use of critical thinking: being negatively influential; supporting utopias; (sometimes) changing modal operator; attaching spiritual signification to economic activities; unethical using of conflict management; enhancing non-epistemological philosophy; creating dependence on technology; re-shaping the comprehension of symbols; placing the system as more important than the individual; using power over people.